Altius/mouse-encode/metadata/readme.txt

-Folder with metadata files for mouse encode manuscript
+Folder for metadata files related to mouse encode manuscript